 Ingredients for White Chocolate Raspberry Poke Cake

-• 1 cup fresh raspberries (or raspberry jam for a smoother filling)
+- 1 cup fresh raspberries or 1 cup raspberry jam

 Ingredients for White Chocolate Raspberry Poke Cake